Smoothed Differential Privacy

-In this section, we use smoothed DP to measure the privacy of some commonly-used mechanisms, where the randomness are intrinsic and unavoidable (as opposed to external noises such as Gaussian or Laplacian noises).
-Our analysis focus on two widely-used algorithms where the intrinsic randomnesses comes from sampling (without replacement).
-We also compare the privacy levels of smoothed DP with DP.
+This section uses smoothed DP to measure the privacy of some commonly-used mechanisms, where the sampling noise is intrinsic and unavoidable (as opposed to additive noises such as Gaussian or Laplacian noises).
+Our analysis focuses on two widely-used algorithms where the intrinsic randomness comes from sampling without replacement.
+In addition, we compare the privacy levels of smoothed DP with DP.
 All missing proofs of this section can be found in Appendix~\ref{app:machenisms}.